 Since its founding in 1990, this botanic garden has restored a 40 hectare area of forest.

 Forest Restoration in the East African Uplands

-Brackenhurst Botanic Garden’s restoration of upland forest near Nairobi has become a model for East African habitat restoration initiatives.
+The upland forest restoration work of Brackenhurst Botanic Garden near Nairobi.
+Kenya, has become a model for East African habitat restoration initiatives.
 The forest in the region was once so extensive that it hosted leopard, buffalo and elephant, and blocked city residents’ view of Mount Kilimanjaro.
-Less than 2% of original forest remained before work began, with the rest mostly transformed into tea and eucalyptus plantations.
+Less than 2% of original forest remained before restoration work began at Brackenhurst Botanic Garden, with the rest mostly transformed into tea and eucalyptus plantations.

 One hundred acres (40 hectares) of tropical rainforest have now been replanted.
 In just 12 years, the project has replaced exotic tree plantations with a 30-foot tall native forest that shelters lianas, orchids and a species-rich understory.
 The forest is now home to over 170 species of birds, 120 species of butterfly, as well as fruit bats.
-The project also provides livelihoods in an area of high unemployment, by training and employing local people.
-Plans are underway to further expand the restored area.
+The project also provides livelihood opportunities in an area of high unemployment, by training and employing local people.

 Ecological Restoration Alliance

 27 March 2013